Knitschi/CMakeProjectFramework/Sources/documentation/SettingUpACPFProject.rst

   }

-The file includes the generated file \c cpfPackageVersion_MyApp.h header which provides function \c ma::getPackageVersion() that returns the current version number.
-Note that the include directories and the project directory structure in the CPF is laid-out that all includes can uniformly be written with <tt>\#include <package/file.h></tt>.
-As recommended in the section for the \c CMakeLists.txt file we put our package functions into namespace *ma*.
+The file includes the generated file :code:`cpfPackageVersion_MyApp.h` which provides function :code:`ma::getPackageVersion()` that returns the current version number of the package.
+Note that the include directories and the project directory structure in the CPF is laid-out that all includes can uniformly be written as :code:`\#include <package/file.h>`.
+As recommended in the section for the :code:`CMakeLists.txt` file we put our package functions into namespace :code:`ma`.

 function.h